alena0604/salary_predictions/README.md

 Hyperparameters tuning with Random Search

 ## 5 Evaluate the results
-Used MSE to evaluate results
+Used MSE to evaluate results.
+MSE basically measures average squared error of our predictions.
+For each point, it calculates square difference between the predictions and the target and then average those values.
+After hyperparameters tuning MSE = 354.1 after 2115 boost rounds.